 Adwords can provide incredible ROI & immediate action!

-While we generally like to post about advanced bidding tactics and Adwords strategies, we still work with many people who are new to online advertising and are simply wondering “How Does Google Adwords Work?”.
+While our Kelowna AdWords agency generally likes to post about advanced bidding tactics and Adwords strategies, we still work with many people who are new to online advertising and are simply wondering “How Does Google Adwords Work?”.
 If you’re one of the many asking that question, this post is for you.
 Read on as we’ll cover everything you need to know to develop a quick understanding of the Adwords platform and how it works.

 What Is Google Adwords?